aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Click on the specification and you can see details on these requirements.
-We will start on section `2.5` so go ahead and click on one of the `2.5` links in the left-most column and take a minute to read the specification.
+We will start on section `2.5` so go ahead and click on one of the `2.5` links in the left-most column and take a minute to look at this part of the specification and how it breaks down into a checklist.

 ## Step 3